MicrosoftDocs/azure-devops-yaml-schema/task-reference/maven-v3.md

 **`javaHomeOption`** - **Set JAVA_HOME by**<br>
 Input alias: `javaHomeSelection`. `string`.
 Required.
 Allowed values: `JDKVersion` (JDK Version), `Path`.
 Default value: `JDKVersion`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Sets JAVA_HOME either by selecting a JDK version that will be discovered during builds or by manually entering a JDK path.
-Please note that if you already have java installed on agent machine - you can specify it by setting up 'javaHomeOption' as 'path', and 'jdkDirectory' - as a path to jdk installed directory.
+Sets `JAVA_HOME` either by selecting a JDK version that will be discovered during builds or by manually entering a JDK path.
+If you already have Java installed on the agent machine, you can specify it by setting up `javaHomeOption` as `path` and `jdkDirectory` as a path to the JDK installed directory.
 <!-- :::editable-content-end::: -->
 <br>